Financial Hardship Policy

 If, following assessment of your application, we decide that assistance will not be given because your circumstances do not meet the criteria set out in this Financial Hardship Policy, we will immediately inform you of this decision.

 If we agree to a Financial Hardship arrangement, we will, within 5 business days of that agreement, inform you of rights and obligations under that arrangement and its duration or review date (as applicable).
 If requested by you, we will send you details of your Financial Hardship arrangement in writing.
 A Financial Hardship arrangement will not commence unless you have accepted the arrangement.

 If your circumstances change during the term of your Financial Hardship arrangement or credit management arrangements, you have an obligation to promptly inform us of such changes.
 We will review your arrangement accordingly.

 There are also a range of other financial support services available such as free financial counselling services offered in each state and territory in Australia.
 The following organisations are in no way affiliated with Internode, but might be the help you need.
-For more information on these and other options available, please see ACMA’s website.

 - Consumer Action Law Centre: 03 9629 6300